How To Cope With Relocation Depression: Why Does Moving Make Me Feel Sad?

 - Small decorative items to put on shelves

-- Photos of your parents, friends, or other people who make you feel supported
+- Photos of your parents, friends, or other people who support you

 - Light exercise such as swimming, walking, or going to the gym